entitiesofentities/msabuild/_includes/call-for-papers.md

 Roundtables may feature as many as 6 speakers.
 We particularly welcome roundtables featuring participants from multiple disciplines, and we discourage roundtables on single authors.
 Roundtables composed entirely of participants from a single department at a single institution are not likely to be accepted.
 Graduate students are welcome as speakers, but roundtables composed entirely of graduate students are less likely to be accepted than those that include postdoctoral presenters together with graduate students.

 Submit proposals by completing the following online form by January 13, 2017: [MSA Amsterdam Roundtable Proposal Form](https://docs.google.com/forms/d/e/1FAIpQLSeEZRb37OD2iISGUQQdMYJVs6Cnkn3rbl4pu63gy94qn-JMPg/viewform).# CALL FOR POSTER SESSIONS AND DIGITAL EXHIBITS## Deadline: January 13, 2017Reflecting the growing role of the digital humanities in modernist studies and the proliferation of work that does not lend itself to presentation in the form of a scholarly paper, we invite proposals that provide a short overview (including web links) of 1) the nature, design, and purpose of a digital project; 2) how the project advances modernist studies; and 3) how the presenters would want to exhibit and explain the project at the conference.
 Be sure to list all participants and institutions involved in the project, and specify who among these would attend the conference.
-Submit proposals by completing the following online form by January 13, 2017: [MSA Amsterdam Poster Session and Digital Exhibit Form](https://docs.google.com/forms/d/e/1FAIpQLSd8M41RnIENB9ie4Dm11Dwou3BNphD2MnyA7mpPgNuuhha6MQ/viewform).# Conference Access
+Submit proposals by completing the following online form by January 13, 2017: [MSA Amsterdam Poster Session and Digital Exhibit Form](https://docs.google.com/forms/d/e/1FAIpQLSd8M41RnIENB9ie4Dm11Dwou3BNphD2MnyA7mpPgNuuhha6MQ/viewform).

-The MSA is committed to ensuring that all conference registrants will be able to participate in conference events.
-We ask that all conference attendees give thought to questions of access and work with the conference organizers to create an event that is welcoming to the entire community of participants.

 # Proposal Information Guide